 I don't know why, but these series are very similar, at least for me.
 Main charater is similar to other one.
 If you watched Neon Genesis Evangelion and liked it, go ahead and watch Tengen Toppa Gurren Lagann too.

 If you liked Gurren Lagann, you have to watch Evangelion.

 I mean Evangelion is the father of mecha anime, it is a must watch for mecha lovers.

 At first glance, Neon Genesis Evangelion and Tengen Toppa Gurren Lagann have very little in common.
 Yes, both are highly regarded mecha shows, and yes, both were created by studio Gainax.
 That, however, is pretty much where the similarities end.

 Evangelion takes an unforgiving, almost cynical look at the common and widespread premise of many mecha shows - various circumstances forcing teenagers to pilot giant robots in deadly battles.
 While this wasn't exactly unique at the time, the show deservedly became a classic with its masterful direction and great depth, when exploring the psychology of its cast.

-12 years later, TTGL came out,
+12 years later, TTGL came out, and it was nothing

 Mecha on a more serious note with a more seriously themed plot; a good mecha to also have on your watch list hand-in-hand with Gurren Lagann.